Made from pasteurized or unpasteurized sheep's milk

 Synonyms: Pecorino Toscano

-With age, the creamy cheese starts to crumble; its sweetness perfectly balanced by typical walnutty bitter overtones.
-This complexity makes it ideal with fruits like pear or honey.
+With age, the cream cheese starts to crumble; its sweetness perfectly balanced by typical walnutty bitter overtones.
+This complexity makes it ideal for fruits like pear or honey.